jarmo/backpocket/README.md

 ```

 This all might take some time depending on the count of articles, size of
 articles, speed of your internet connection and so on.
-Also, please not that
+Also, please note that
 there's a high probability that many of the articles saved to the Pocket in the
-past do not exist anymore in the Internet will be saved as failed articles - that's the problem with Internet and that's exactly the reason why archiving interesting/important things on your local disk makes sense in case you ever
+past do not exist in the Internet anymore and will be saved as a failed articles - that's the problem with Internet
+and exactly the reason why archiving interesting/important things on your local disk makes sense in case you ever
-want to return to any content.
+want to return to any of that content.

 ## Backup, syncing, mobile support etc.